open-coffee/opencoffee-starter/coffeenet-starter-navigation-javascript/README.md

-# CoffeeNet Starter Navitation Javascript
+# CoffeeNet Starter Navigation Javascript

 This CoffeeNet started is dedicated to provide a simple and easy way to integrate the CoffeeNet web navigation behaviour with javascript as your rendering engine.